yaramohajerani/spatial-climate-ABM/ODD_PROTOCOL.md

 )
 ```

+`output_from_inputs` aggregates input inventories across all required recipe sectors before dividing by the firm's input coefficient: production uses the intermediate-input bundle as a single Leontief factor rather than imposing strict per-sector complementarity.
 Inputs consumed to generate realized output are scaled by the pre-damage quantity needed to support the realized post-damage output.
+The consumption rule first draws from suppliers in each recipe sector for that sector's planned share, then falls back across remaining inventory in any sector to cover residual aggregate need, mirroring the procurement closure in Section 3.3.7.
 Produced goods are added to finished-goods inventory.

 Employees are cleared after production, and their number is stored as `last_hired_labor` for next-step wage targeting.